The 10 most beautiful bike rides in Toronto

 This one is for the mountain bikers out there (do not attempt these trails with city or road bikes).
 What is possibly the best off road trail in the city is also one of its most beautiful as it meanders up and down the walls of the Don Valley under a dense tree canopy and beside occasional wild flowers.

-Despite some pesky bridge construction near Riverdale Park, this remains one of the most beautiful paved trails in the city as it winds alongside the Don from the lake all the way up to ET Seton Park.
+Newly reopened, this is one of the most beautiful paved trails in the city as it winds alongside the Don from the lake all the way up to ET Seton Park.

 If you've only got an hour for a two-wheeled escape in Toronto, a ride to and through High Park offers a scenic option.
 There's a bit of traffic on the roads here, but it travels slowly.
 You can loop around the various roads, which offer views of the mature parkland as well as Grenadier Pond.